sm8754/SM-DP/README.md

 ## Introduction

-This is a driver library for intelligent analysis.
+This is a driver library for intelligent analysis, provided by the paper titled "Smart microscopy of the future: task-driven framework using large models for digital pathology".

 ## Prerequisites